processmining-in-logistics/cascades/README.md

 You can use the available data set x.
 Where Each row indicates one case-level event and contains case id, activity name which is the location of the case in a system, and time stamp which is the time that cases started the activity.
 Case-level events are sorted by time.
 By applying source code Segment-Level Event Detection on the event log you can detect the segment-level events.

 ###### System-level events detection

+By applying source code System-Level Event Detection on the detected segment-level events you can detect the system-level events.
+We detect two types of system-level events and we call them Blockage and High load.

 ###### Relation detection
 ###### Cascade detection
 ###### Subgraph mining